April 1, 2025

 Best for: Distributing your show.

-Vox Media is a media company that owns online publications, YouTube channels, social media accounts, and of course, podcasts.
-Shows in its network cover topics ranging from news and technology to sports and entertainment.
+Vox Media is a modern media company that owns online publications, YouTube channels, social media accounts, and of course, podcasts.
+Founded in 2011, its podcast network covers topics ranging from news and technology to sports and entertainment.
 Popular shows include Celebrity Memoir Book Club, Criminal, and Point Forward.

 The multiple channels that Vox Media owns means it can offer podcast hosts an impressive distribution network.
 Your podcast could appear on related websites, YouTube channels, and social media platforms—a great way to recruit new listeners and grow your podcast with the network's help.